pattonsgirl/CEG2350/Labs/Lab03/README.md

 - Part 5 - 0.5 pts each / 3.5 pts total
 - Extra Credit - 1 pt
 - Point deductions:
-  - minus 2 pts = no commits for each part && no comments indicating parts building on each other
+  - minus 2 pts = no commits for each part && no commit messages indicating parts building on each other
   - minus 1 pt = commits / comments indicate parts building on eachother, but not all commits were broken out as asked